plausible/website/_posts/2024-12-11-breaking-down-our-2-2k-surge-in-ai-traffic-with-plausible-analytics-how-to-ai-optimize.md

 ### Optimize for natural language and voice search

-This has been a growing SEO technique as well but makes a lot of sense for “AI SEO.”
+This has been a growing SEO technique as well but makes a lot of sense for “AI optimization.”
 Why?
 Because voice search is becoming a key way people find information.

 Try to match natural, conversational language rather than traditional typing patterns.
-Users tend to phrase their queries in a more conversational tone when using voice search.
+People tend to phrase their queries in a more conversational tone when using voice search.

 ## Conclusion